Arch: Rounded

 "Round" semicircular arches were commonly used for ancient arches that were constructed of heavy masonry, and were relied heavily on by the Roman builders since the 4th century BC.
 It is considered to be the most common arch form, characteristic for Roman, Romanesque, and Renaissance architecture.

 A segmental arch, with a rounded shape that is less than a semicircle, is very old (the versions were cut in the rock in Ancient Egypt c.
 2100 BC at Beni Hasan).
 Since then it was occasionally used in Greek temples, utilized in Roman residential construction, Islamic architecture, and got popular as window pediments during the Renaissance.

 A basket-handle arch (also known as depressed arch, three-centred arch, basket arch) consists of segments of three circles with origins at three different centers (sometimes uses five or seven segments, so can also be five-centred, etc.).
 Was used in late Gothic and Baroque architecture.

-A horseshoe arch (also known as keyhole arch) has a rounded shape that includes more than a semicircle, is associated with Islamic architecture and was known in areas of Europe with Islamic influence (Spain, Southern France, Italy).
-Occasionally used in Gothics, it briefly enjoyed popularity as the entrance door treatment in the interwar England.
+A horseshoe arch (also known as a keyhole arch) has a profile extending beyond a semicircle and may have a rounded or pointed apex.
+It is common in Islamic architecture and also occurs in Christian buildings in areas of Islamic influence, including Spain, Southern France, and Italy.
+The pointed variant was especially common in Afghanistan from about 1000 to 1250.
+Horseshoe profiles were occasionally used in Gothic vault ribs, and became popular for the front doors of English houses during the interwar period.

 In a Florentine arch (also known as "Venetian", "Italian" on the illustration), the distance between intrados and extrados grows closer to the apex.
 It can combine rounded intrados with pointed extrados.